Hôtel de Marle’s Hidden Rooms at l’Institute Suédois

 Planning a visit during Paris Design Week?
-Consider a visit the Institute Suédois (Swedish Culture Institute) in the future.
+Consider a visit the Institut Suédois (Swedish Culture Institute) in the future.
 If the your timing is right, you can visit apartments, that until now were hidden to me.
 The institute offers a free, guided visit (English is available) of their residence apartments for visiting Swedish artists and researchers.
 After 50 years, the apartments in the 16th century town house (hôtel particulier) have undergone a major renovation.

 For a group of eight, you can take a guided visit until October 13, of residential apartments in the Hôtel de Marle in the Marais.
 The tours are usually given in French.
 If you wish another language, like English, show up an hour before.
 Tours are Wednesday to Friday, Saturday and Sunday at 4pm.
 Go to reception at 3 pm and request an English tour.
 The Swedish Institute will arrange a guide for the exhibition “Hem fois 6” (Feel at home in 6 different apartments).
 There is a café in the courtyard while you wait.
 The tour is part of the “Swedish Design Moves” event to increase awareness of Swedish design in architecture, fashion and furniture.